Alexander-Lancellott/Challenge-Nextdots-ReactNative-2020/README.md

 Have an android emulator running then execute `$ yarn run android`, or simply build the app from Android Studio

+## Launch iOS

+`$ yarn run ios`, or from XCode opening the workspace file

+- To launch an iPhone 11 Pro Max automatically, you may also use `$ yarn run ios-11`

 ## Libraries Used

 - React Native: v0.61.1